 Furthermore, some US companies have partnered with mainstream social media platforms to piggyback on the trend.
 Interestingly enough, the Digital Consulting agency known as McKinsey Digital has pointed out that brands that follow the Livestream trend are already seeing at least a 30% conversion rate.

-This is another important factor to any eCommerce store or brand.
+This is another important factor in any eCommerce store or brand.
 Users love to feel attended and the best way to make them feel valuable is to give them a great customer service experience.

 Facebook Commerce & Instagram Shops